Ahwatukee, Phoenix: Private

 There are a number of private schools in Ahwatukee.
 One of the schools, Summit School of Ahwatukee, is ranked as one of the most expensive private schools in the Phoenix area by The Arizona Republic in 2014.

 Infrastructure

 Transportation

 The community is served by the ALEX neighborhood circulator, which is operated by Valley Metro Bus.
 Riders, however, have complained of poor service after a new contractor took over the route in 2016.
 Portions of Ahwatukee are also served by Valley Metro Routes 56-Priest Drive, 108-Elliot Road, 140-Ray Road, 156-Chandler Boulevard/Williams Field Road, and the I-10 East RAPID route.

 As a result of having access points only via 48th Street in the northeastern part of the area, and a number of east–west crossings over I-10, Ahwatukee has been called the world's largest cul-de-sac.
-The building of Loop 202's South Mountain Freeway segment, however, has given the area a western gateway, via a series of exits along the southern border of the community.
+When Loop 202's South Mountain Freeway segment was built, the area acquired a western gateway, via a series of exits along the southern border of the community.